MaksymDoroshenkoDCI/CB/langgraph_docbot/README.md

 - 💾 **Session Management** - Dialog state stored between requests
 - 🎯 **Requirements Gathering** - Collects all necessary requirements before generation
 - ✅ **Flexible Completion** - User can complete dialog at any time
-- 🚀 **Direct Generation** - Single prompt to Gemini 2.5-pro for complete documentation
+- 🚀 **Direct Generation** - Single prompt to Gemini 2.5 Flash for complete documentation

 ### How It Works: